4 Min Read

 Toxic relationships often end in spite or revenge.
 You don’t want to find yourself on the receiving end of untruths about yourself or your situation.
 It may be wise to walk away civilly and politely, documenting everything as it happens.

 You need to be the one to make the move.
-Don’t consider when it’s right; consider the soonest opportunity you have to feasibly end the relationship.
-If you don’t live together, you can choose to leave the relationship right now.
+If you recognize you are in a toxic or abusive relationship, consider the soonest opportunity you have to feasibly and safely end the relationship.

-If you live with your partner, take the first opportunity you have.
-Even if it means sleeping on a loved one’s couch for a few weeks until you find a new place to live, it’s better than loving someone who doesn’t know how to love you back.
+If you live with your partner, and safety is an issue, take the first opportunity you have.
+Even if it means sleeping on a friend’s couch or in a shelter for a few weeks until you find a new place to live, it’s better than putting your safety at risk!

 4. Have Someone With You When You Move Out